ekaterinailin/flare-locations-ensembles-science/README.md

 If you are doing aggregate statistics for ensembles of light curves, take care not to split the training and validation data into too small chunks, in particular the validation set.
 Divide `<total number of LCs> / <number of splits> / 200` to get the number of lc per ensemble.
 It should be at least 200 to effectively marginalize over inclinations, and get a decently narrow active latitude width.

-### Scripts that can be run after the synthetic data have been created and processed
+## Scripts that can be run after the synthetic data have been created and processed

 Scripts 13-18 can only be run after the synthetic data have been processed.

-Script 13 fits a polynomial expression to the data, and writes out best-fit parameters and **covariance matrices** to the ``results/`` folder.
+- Script 13 fits a polynomial expression to the data, and writes out best-fit parameters and **covariance matrices** to the ``results/`` folder.

-Script 14 plots the residuals of the fits done in Script 13 on a validation data set that was not used in 13.
+- Script 14 plots the residuals of the fits done in Script 13 on a validation data set that was not used in 13.

-Script 15 just convert the fit parameters script to a tex document.
+- Script 15 just convert the fit parameters .csv table to a tex document.

-Script 16 shows the results for varying active latitude width.
+- Script 16 shows the results for varying active latitude width.

-Script 16 shows the results for varying power law exponent alpha.
+- Script 17 shows the results for varying power law exponent alpha.